Russia jails US ex-marine for 9 years over police assault - RFI

 Reed, a 29-year-old student and former marine from Texas, allegedly attacked police after attending a party in Moscow.

+Reed denounced the verdict as "completely political" and vowed to appeal to the US government for political support.

+A representative of the US embassy at the hearing declined to comment on the verdict.

-The case has caught the attention of US diplomats in Russia and US Ambassador John Sullivan said he was following proceedings along with the trials of other Americans detained in Russia.
+The case has caught the attention of US diplomats in Russia and US Ambassador John Sullivan said earlier this year he was following the proceedings along with the trials of other Americans detained in Russia.

+Reed's girlfriend Alina Tsybulnik burst into tears after the judge read out the verdict and shouted "Are you serious?" before being carried out of the courtroom by police.

 Reed has been held in a Moscow prison in pre-trial detention since August 2019.
-He pleaded not guilty to the charge, saying he remembers nothing of the incident.
+He pleaded not guilty to the charges, saying he remembers nothing of the incident.

-His family has raised the alarm over what they say are irregularities in the proceedings and said the prosecution's request for a nearly 10-year sentence was unfair.
+His family raised the alarm over what they said were irregularities in the proceedings and described the prosecution's request for a nearly 10-year sentence as unfair.

+"Our attorneys said they have never seen an investigation with so many changing stories, questionable documents, denied requests," the family said ahead of the verdict.

-Reed's father Joey told reporters after the verdict was read out that he was planning to appeal directly to Russian President Vladimir Putin over the trial which he said was "completely corrupt".
+Reed's father Joey was present in the courtroom Thursday and told reporters after the ruling that he was planning to appeal directly to Russian President Vladimir Putin over the trial, which he said was "completely corrupt".

-Reed's case has attracted attention owing to the lengthy sentence faced by a US citizen and speculation in Russian and US media that Reed could become part of a prisoner swap.
+Reed's case has attracted attention owing to the lengthy sentence faced by Whelan and speculation in Russian and US media that Reed could become part of a prisoner swap.

-In June, Russia convicted US citizen Paul Whelan, also an ex-marine, to 16 years in a penal colony for espionage, prompting speculation he could participate in a prisoner swap.
+Russia sentenced Whelan to 16 years in a penal colony for espionage.

 Whelan's brother David said in a statement on Wednesday that "our family is not privy to government discussions, if there are any, about Paul's case".